Skip to main content

 A multi-property is a derived property composed of a tuple of other properties.
 They are primarily used to enable joint indexing and efficient multi-column style queries.

 To ensure that queries can efficiently find matching indexes, multi-properties that consist of the same set of component properties are considered equivalent, regardless of their definition order.
-The system achieves this by:
+Component properties are sorted alphabetically by property name to produce a canonical identity for that unordered component set.
+A query with the same component set can then resolve to the index (if it exists) of an equivalent (multi-)property regardless of the order client code provides the component values.

 §Query Integration